bewagner/bewagner.github.io/_drafts/my-pleco-setup.md

 summary:    How I use Pleco's flashcard feature to practice Mandarin
 categories: mandarin
 ---
-# TODO Überarbeiten
 Ever since I started learning Mandarin, I have been using [Pleco](www.pleco.com).
-For most Mandarin learners I've met, it's the most important learning tool.
+For most Mandarin learners I've met, it's THE most important learning tool.

 Apart from its superb dictionary, I mostly use Pleco for learning flashcards.
 The flashcard feature is very customizable.